-Where natural materials were used in the construction of dFAD rafts (Figure 7), they included bamboo, logs (which includes trunks, branches or other natural debris) and planks (including pallets, timbers or spools).
-Logs were the most commonly used natural material, followed by bamboo (Figure 7).
-Some fleets used specific designs (Figure 7) with a dominance of: i) bamboo (Spain, Tuvalu, El Salvador); or ii) bamboo and planks for the raft, but no natural materials used in the submerged appendages (Ecuador) (Figure 7).
-For the remaining fleets, natural appendages were rarely used, but when present in appendages, they included branches, including coconut fronds.
-Note that when dFADs were recorded to be constructed from a completely natural material it was mostly due to the raft being natural with no submerged appendages (i.e., floating objects transformed into dFADs, or dFADs having lost appendages).
+Where natural materials were used in the construction of dFAD rafts (see Fig. 7), they included bamboo, logs (which includes trunks, branches or other natural debris) and planks (including pallets, timbers or spools).
+Logs were the most commonly used natural material, followed by bamboo (Fig. 7).
+Some fleets used specific designs (Fig. 7) with a dominance of: i) bamboo (Spain, Tuvalu, El Salvador); or ii) bamboo and planks for the raft, but no natural materials used in the submerged appendages (Ecuador) (Fig. 7).
+For the remaining fleets, natural appendages were rarely used, but when present, they typically included branches, including coconut fronds.
+Note that when dFADs were recorded to be constructed from a completely natural material it was mostly due to the raft being natural with no submerged appendages (i.e., floating objects transformed into dFADs, or dFADs having lost their appendages).